 Throughout the 90s, the pace of technological change quickened.
 By the beginning of the new millennium, the speed and quality of digital printing had dramatically improved.
 Offset printing saw the introduction of computer-to-plate technology which eliminated the use of film and the need for conventional stripping.
 The end result was enhanced quality and faster turn time.

-Printing Partners has grown to become one of Indianapolis’ top ten printers with more than 80 employees generating annual revenues of $10 million at two locations.
+Printing Partners has grown to become one of Indianapolis’ top ten printers with more than 95 employees generating annual revenues of $11+ million from two locations.